Scotland: An Overview

 The history of the British Isles of course extends back into prehistory.
 Much of today’s Britain was an important province of the Roman Empire 2000 years ago.
 However, most of Scotland was not part of the Roman Empire.

 The Kingdom of Scotland is said to have formed in 843, though it was not until the 12th century that most of the region was united under a single ruler.
 For centuries after this, the Kingdom of Scotland existed alongside the Kingdom of England, and the two countries were often at war.
-However, in 1603 the Scottish King James was named King of England, and in 1707 the two countries became the Kingdom of Great Britain.
+However, in 1603 the Scottish King James VI was named King of England, and in 1707 the two countries became the Kingdom of Great Britain.
 This would become the United Kingdom in 1801, when Ireland also joined.

 Scotland at this time was an extremely strong commercial and intellectual power.
 It was one of the most successful trading nations, though this created inequality in the population that caused many uprisings.
 During this period, the population of the Highlands significantly decreased, and many Scots moved abroad to the Americas or elsewhere in the British Empire.